 Visit the wonderful moss garden and a national treasure in Ohara

 This garden can be viewed from the Kyakuden Hall, as the garden is categorized as a pond appreciating style garden.
 Have a seat in the hall and take a moment to view the garden.
-During a perfect warm weather, you can hear the birds chirping, and in according to the season, you can view flowers bloom elegantly.
+During a perfect warm weather, you can hear the birds chirping, and according to the season, you can view flowers bloom elegantly.

 Visit the Ojo-gokuraku-in and make your prayer to the Amitabha Trinity.
 This Amida hall allows one to get very close to the statue of Amida Buddha, a national treasure.
 The sitting position in which these statues are presented is unique as well as the round knees of the statues.
 Built in 986, the hall’s ceiling once was in bright beautiful colors with imagery of a paradise heaven.
-The painting of the ceiling is recreated (in same size) and exhibited in the Ennyu-zo Treasure House which can be vi...moresited near the exit of the temple.
+The painting of the ceiling is recreated (in same size) and exhibited in the Ennyu-zo Treasure House which can be visited near the exit of the temple.

-Take a Break!
+Take a break!

 There are several areas to take a rest inside the temple.
 Near Konjiki-fudo-do (hall of Golden Acalanatha), there is a resting area where free tea can be enjoyed by all the visitors.
-The tea is not an ordinary tea, take a closer look as the kind attendant hands you a cup.
+The tea is not ordinary tea, take a closer look as the kind attendant hands you a cup.
 Real gold flakes fill the tea cups beautifully shining in tasty shiso herb tea, in ume plum tea or in sweet green tea.

 Manner & Tips